emg110/AVM-ARC-NFT-Scanner/README.md

 The endpoints between Presenter and Indexing APIs use "POST" method but identical endpoint URL as [ARC74] describes!
 Data is transferred as JSON and "Content-Type" and "Accept" headers are both set to "application/json".

 ## Documentation
-API is documented and tested using Swagger/OpenAPI UI: https://voi-nft-indexer-api.vercel.app
+API is documented using: [Swagger](https://avm-arc-nft-indexer-testnet.emg110.workers.dev/)

 ## References